jdjakub/papers/convivial-2020/manuscript.md

 We are conditioned to only think of these in their most general forms.
 The vector graphics I use in OROM/SVG are just rects, lines, circles and text; a fraction of the full capability of SVG.
 The "geometric physics" I use is dwarfed by fully general 2D or 3D physics engines.
 The only layout algorithm I had the patience to implement was a simple way to expand a list of boxes to fit in a new child at the bottom; the affordance to place and size boxes *manually* staves off the rest for the time being!
 Yet search for material on layout algorithms and it can seem like Fully General Linear Inequality Solvers like Cassowary are all there is.

 The inevitable requirements I suggest here, do *not* necessitate Fully General anything.
-In fact, such representations would make it more cumbersome to express what I wanted in OROM.
+In fact, such representations would make it *more* cumbersome to express what I wanted in OROM.
 As the old wisdom goes, there's no point expressing a simple regex search as an arbitrary Turing machine; my boxes don't *have* a moment of inertia or a mass and I don't *need* a linear optimisation solver for my space management --- for the time being.

-Unfortunately, there doesn't seem to be much interest on the smaller-scale instances of these problems.
-I suggest the name "geometric physics" for the subset of physics I have mentioned.
+Under the theme of domain-appropriate tools, it is worth designing interfaces for smaller-scale instances of these areas and exploring their capabilities.

 # Patterns and Polyfilling
 The message of the previous section is that existing platforms are often at the wrong level of abstraction for the requirements of common software.
 I recognise that they are reasonably well-adapted to batch mode file I/O tasks, but that they fail for the *common case* is a problem.
 It necessitates largely the same "boilerplate" setup per project just to get basic functionality:

 - Here is how I shall describe shapes
 - Here is how I make these shapes move together
 - Here is how I maintain internal consistency as the user unpredictably changes things